15 Petty Divorce Stories from History That Actually Happened

 8. Katherine More & Samuel More (1616–1620, England)

-When Samuel More accused his wife Katherine of having an affair with Jacob Blakeway, he claimed all four of their children were illegitimate.
+Samuel More accused his wife Katherine of having an affair with Jacob Blakeway.
+He claimed all four of their children were illegitimate.
 Unable to prove their prior betrothal (which could’ve invalidated her marriage), Katherine lost custody of the kids.
-In a move that still stuns historians, Samuel arranged to send the children to the New World aboard the Mayflower in 1620.
+In a move that still stuns historians, Samuel made a shocking decision.
+He arranged to send the children to the New World aboard the Mayflower in 1620.
 Three of them died shortly after arrival.
 It remains one of the most devastating and bitter custody disputes in early colonial history.

 9. Ruth & Hezekiah Bunnell (1712, Connecticut)